IgniteUI/app-builder-docfx/en/using-data-in-your-app.md

 ---

 # Data Feature overview
-The App Builder Data features lets users add, edit and use external data source in the application they are developing.
+The App Builder Data features let users add, edit and use external data source in the application they are developing.
 By default, the App Builder comes with a mock Northwind data source which users can use for reference.
 Below you can find different ways to set up Rest API data sources:
 - By using a JSON type data source, enabling users to upload their own JSON file or provide a Rest API URL with the data source.
 - By using a Swagger URL or file definition (json/yaml).